Thinking of incorporating a company in Singapore? You’re in the right place.

 You can also purchase other certificates, such as the Certificate of Good Standing, directly from ACRA.
 It’s important to note that ACRA only provides electronic copies of these documents, not hard copies.

 Registering your business is only the beginning.
-To maintain compliance and set a solid foundation for smooth operation in Singapore, it’s essential to keep your company information accurate, follow obligations such as annual filing, and consider these additional post-incorporation steps.
+To operate legally and smoothly in Singapore, it’s essential to keep your company information accurate, follow obligations such as annual filing, and consider these additional post-incorporation steps.

-Singapore Corporate Access (Corppass) is an authorisation system for business entities to allow employees and third parties to perform corporate transactions with government agencies online, such as the IRAS digital services.
+Singapore Corporate Access (Corppass) is an authorisation system for business entities to allow employees and third parties to perform corporate transactions with government agencies online, such as the IRAS (the Inland Revenue Authority of Singapore, which is the government body responsible for taxes) digital services.

 After you have registered your company, you can set up and manage your company’s Corppass account on the Corppass website.